A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Introduction

 \paragraph{Differences with the conference version.} An earlier version of this paper was presented at ECOOP 2019~\cite{APV19}.
 The current paper revises the conference version, includes further examples, and incorporates a major addition: \secref{ss:dynamic} on dynamic correctness, including the notion of an MST bisimulation and the constructed bisimulation relation, is completely new to this presentation.

-\paragraph{Colors.} Throughout the paper we use different colors (such as pink and green) to improve readability.
-However, the usage of colors is not indispensable, and the paper can be followed in black-and-white.
+\paragraph{Colors.} Throughout the paper we use colors (such as pink and green) to improve readability.
+However, the usage of colors is not indispensable to follow the paper (black and white suffice).